harumuki/dotnetthoughts.github.io/_posts/2017-01-15-integrate-hangfire-with-aspnet-core.md

         config.UseSqlServerStorage(Configuration.GetConnectionString("HangfireConnection")));

     services.AddMvc();

-    //This following line is only required if your jobs are failing. services.AddTransient<HomeController, HomeController>();
+    //Following line is only required if your jobs are failing.

+    services.AddTransient<HomeController, HomeController>();
 }
 {% endhighlight %}